kartgoel/HydraDocumentation/docs/library.rst

 getUrlVars
 -------------

-This function updates the corresponding unput elements on the page with parameter values.
+This function updates the corresponding input elements on the page with parameter values.

 .. code-block:: html